garywige/axicom-scripting-training/Lesson 1/README.md

 # functions
 ```

-Underneith that line, enter the following:
+underneath that line, enter the following:

 ```
 function getValueFor($varname){